Information Age: Information-intensive industry

 Industry has become more information-intensive while less labor- and capital-intensive.
 This has left important implications for the workforce, as workers have become increasingly productive as the value of their labor decreases.
 For the system of capitalism itself, the value of labor decreases, the value of capital increases.

 In the classical model, investments in human and financial capital are important predictors of the performance of a new venture.
 However, as demonstrated by Mark Zuckerberg and Facebook, it now seems possible for a group of relatively inexperienced people with limited capital to succeed on a large scale.

 Innovations

-The Information Age was enabled by technology developed in the Digital Revolution, which was itself enabled by building on the developments of the Technological Revolution.
+Revolutions in digital technology created the Information Age.
+These revolutions built on the developments of the Technological Revolution.

 Transistors

 The onset of the Information Age can be associated with the development of transistor technology.
 The concept of a field-effect transistor was first theorized by Julius Edgar Lilienfeld in 1925.
 The first practical transistor was the point-contact transistor, invented by the engineers Walter Houser Brattain and John Bardeen while working for William Shockley at Bell Labs in 1947.
 This was a breakthrough that laid the foundations for modern technology.
 Shockley's research team also invented the bipolar junction transistor in 1952.
 The most widely used type of transistor is the metal–oxide–semiconductor field-effect transistor (MOSFET), invented by Mohamed M. Atalla and Dawon Kahng at Bell Labs in 1960.
 The complementary MOS (CMOS) fabrication process was developed by Frank Wanlass and Chih-Tang Sah in 1963.